htw-imi-showtime/showtime-website/content/ss24/master/m3-MindCraft/_index.md

 +++
 project_id = "M3"
 title = "CogniCity"
-subtitle = "A Serious Game Suite to help enhance coginitive abilities in the treatment of mental disorders" claim = "Keeping your coginitive skills in shape can be challenging.
+subtitle = "A Serious Game Suite to help enhance coginitive abilities" claim = "Seeing your coginitive skills fade away can be frustrating.
 Wouldn't it be awesome if you could train them in a fun and engaging way while also keeping track of your progress at the same time?
 Well, looks like it's time to move to CogniCity then!" abstract = ""

 # Properties for displaying the project in the project list
 card_image = "logo_cognicity.png"
 # card_description is deprecated, will be replaced by abstract/and or claim
-card_description = "Keeping your cognitive skills in shape can be challenging.
+card_description = "Seeing your cognitive skills fade away can be frustrating.
 Wouldn't it be awesome if you could train them in a fun and engaging way while also keeping track of your progress at the same time?
 Well, looks like it's time to move to CogniCity then!"

 # Names are optional, team size is sufficient
 team = ["Alexander Schimanko", "Anton Schöps","Eve Schütze", "Justin Pallas", "Pauline Röhr"]